 • SRP-5051 uses our next-generation chemistry platform, PPMO, and our exon-skipping technology to skip exon 51 of the dystrophin gene.
 SRP-5051, a peptide conjugated PMO, is designed to bind to exon 51 of dystrophin pre-mRNA, resulting in exclusion of this exon during mRNA processing in patients with genetic mutations that are amenable to exon 51 skipping.
 Exon skipping is intended to promote the production of an internally truncated but functional dystrophin protein.
-In the fourth quarter of 2017, we commenced a first-in-human, single ascending dose, study for the treatment of DMD in patients who are amenable to exon 51 skipping.
+In the fourth quarter of 2017, we commenced a first-in-human, single ascending dose, study for the treatment of Duchenne in patients who are amenable to exon 51 skipping.
 In 2019, we commenced Study 5051-201.
 In December 2020, we announced an interim analysis on clinical results from the 10 mg/kg and 20 mg/kg dose cohorts of Part A of Study 5051-201.
 In May 2021, we announced results from the 30 mg/kg cohort of Part A of Study 5051-201.
-We will discuss with the FDA the path for commencing Part B of Study 5051-201 in 2021.
+We initiated Part B of Study 5051-201 in the fourth quarter of 2021.